 Jesus said: "Love one another as I have loved you."
 John 13:v34

 Our school values: Active Citizen, Inclusiveness, Courage underpin our curriculum.

+At St Peter’s we have designed a broad and inspiring curriculum.
+It is underpinned by strong social, moral, spiritual and cultural strands which enable children to learn about themselves and appreciate others as individuals who come together as a community to welcome diversity and embrace inclusion.

-We encourage children to take responsibility for their own learning, while enabling them to develop the skills and acquire the knowledge they need to become enquiring independent learners.
-The curriculum is underpinned by a strong social, moral, spiritual and cultural emphasis which enables children to learn about themselves and appreciate others as individuals.
-We recognise the importance of building a strong home school link and together with parents; we aim to help children to:
+We encourage children to take responsibility for their own learning, while enabling them to develop the skills and acquire the knowledge they need to become enquiring independent learners and positive members of the community.
+We recognise the importance of building a strong home school link and together with parents; we aim to help children and adults to:

-- Develop a natural curiosity and interest in other people and the world around them
+- develop a natural curiosity and interest in other people and the world around them;

 We aim to achieve this by: